MLE type mapping: passing JSON to JavaScript functions in Oracle Database 26ai

 Summary

-JSON is the equivalent of a Swiss army knife for data processing, and Oracle Database 23c features many ways to work with it efficiently.
+JSON is the equivalent of a Swiss army knife for data processing, and Oracle AI Database 26ai features many ways to work with it efficiently.